Criminal Investigation into Healthcare Fraud Allegations

 Do you tell your side of the story?

-The most significant mistake people who are contacted by law enforcement officers make is talking.
+The most significant mistake people under investigation make is talking with law enforcement officers or agents.
 It makes sense to want to tell your side of the story, right?
 Many people under investigation feel they’ve done nothing wrong and believe that by telling their side of the story, they can avoid a problem or things will go better for them.
 Although these opinions are intuitive, they are also misconceptions.
-The most effective way to avoid a problem is to remain silent and not talk to the police or investigating agents.
+The most effective way to prevent a problem is to remain silent and not talk to the police or investigating agents.

 Police investigators and federal agents are experts at manipulating people into talking.
 If they can obtain a confession or induce someone to provide information, they drastically increase the odds of a conviction.
 They will use strategies such as:

 - “We want to hear your side of the story.”

 - “If you don’t talk to us, we have no reason to believe you are not guilty.”